 Who said that cake pop makers can only be used for cake?
-You can make just about anything, including a fresh batch of falafel.
-Simply toss the ingredients in the food processor, blend it up until you’ve got falafel dough, mold it into balls, and bake them in the cake pop maker until they’re a nice golden brown color.
+You can make just about anything, including a fresh batch of mini falafel bites.

-Typically falafel would be fried in oil, but this version is conveniently baked in a cake pop maker for a healthier version.
+- Typically falafel would be fried in oil, but this version is conveniently baked in a cake pop maker for a healthier version.
+Simply process the ingredients, mold into falafel balls and bake!

 Ingredients & Tools